Alexseusik/Alexseusik/README.md

 - 👋 Hi, I’m @Alexseusik
-- 👀 I’m interested in Data Science and Data analytics, also Web-development
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning: Python, SQL, R and some additional libraries
+- 🌱 I’m currently learning: Data Analytics
-- 📫 How to reach me : alexgnibeda03@gmai.com
+- 📫 How to reach me : alexgnibeda03@gmail.com
 <!---
 Alexseusik/Alexseusik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.